fredimachado/NCafe/README.md

 ### Warning

-This code should be treated as sample code and is my sandbox for practicing microservices, CQRS, Event Sourcing and Kubernetes/helm deployment.
+This code should be treated as sample code.
+It's a sandbox for practicing microservice ideas, CQRS, Event Sourcing, Kubernetes/helm deployment and related things.

 I wrote some documentation below for those who are starting on this journey.
 I hope it helps! :smile:

 ### TODO

 - [x] Use SignalR to update the Barista page in real time as new orders are placed
 - [x] Kubernetes/helm/helmfile deployment to my internal K3S cluster
+- [ ] Add observability with OpenTelemetry
 - [ ] Use a database for the read models (projections)
 - [ ] Move projection services to their own microservice so reads and writes are separate
 - [ ] Add option for cashier to mark order as paid (only then ready for barista) or cancel it